Vgarcan/prj002/readme.md

    <hr>

 ## CSS Validation
 CSS code has been validated using the W3C CSS Validation Service ([W3C CSS Validator](https://jigsaw.w3.org/css-validator/)).
-This validation helps maintain a clean and error-free stylesheet, contributing to a consistent and visually appealing design.
+It's important to note that while certain warnings were received, these warnings are related to Bootstrap styles.
+Our project is designed to avoid potential issues associated with Bootstrap defaults, and these warnings do not impact the functionality or appearance of our specific styles.

 <details><summary><b>CSS Advice</b></summary>
    <img src="assets/img/readme-pics/css-advice.jpg"></details>